Emergency Management and Homeland Security

 Safety Skills

-It is important that family members know how to administer first aid and CPR and how to use a fire extinguisher.
+Family members should know first aid, CPR, and how to use a fire extinguisher.

 Special Needs

-Disability/Special Needs and the Additional Steps You May Want to Take During and Emergency
+Disability/Special Needs and the Additional Steps You May Want to Take During an Emergency

-- People with dementia: Should be registered in the Alzheimer’s Association Safe Return Program.
+• People with dementia: should be registered in the Alzheimer’s Safe Return Program.

 Make Plans for Your Pets